amosn593/e-kuku-backend/README.md

 ###### Backend

-Built using Python Django Framework, HTML5, Bootstrap 5, CSS3.
+Built using Python Django Framework, DJANGO REST FRAMEWORK(API), MYSQL.

 ###### Fronted

-Built with ReactJs
+Built with ReactJs(REDUX)

 A one stop online portal for all your poultry needs in Kenya.